Maximal symplectic torus actions: Main results

-From Theorems \ref{maximal_uniqueness_theorem} and \ref{maximal_existence_theorem}, we immediately deduce that every isotropy-maximal symplectic torus action is equivariantly symplectomorphic to a product of a symplectic toric manifold and a torus, giving a positive answer to Ishida's question (Problem 12.3 in \cite{ishida}).
-In fact, using also Theorems \ref{almost_uniqueness_theorem} and \ref{almost_existence_theorem}, we prove more generally, that every almost isotropy-maximal action is equivariantly symplectomorphic to a product of a symplectic toric manifold and a torus. \begin{corollary} Let $(M, \omega)$ be a symplectic manifold, equipped with an almost isotropy-maximal symplectic $T$ action.
-Let $T_h$ and $\Delta \subset \mathfrak{t}_h^*$ be its corresponding maximal Hamiltonian subtorus and Delzant polytope.
+From Theorems \ref{maximal_uniqueness_theorem} and \ref{maximal_existence_theorem}, we immediately deduce that every isotropy-maximal symplectic torus action is equivariantly symplectomorphic to a product of a symplectic toric manifold and a torus, giving a positive answer to Ishida's question (Problem 12.3 in \cite{ishida}). \\